fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 ## Examples

-You can find following examples in the [examples](../../examples) directory:
+You can find the following examples in the [examples](../../examples) directory:

 - [SPA Application](../../examples/spa-v2-example)
 - [Nuxt Application](../../examples/nuxt-v2-example)